 Learn more about the CGI.

-- Balanced and unbalanced over- and undervoltage fault ride-through tests
+- Balanced and unbalanced over- and undervoltage fault ride-through evaluations

 - Continuous operation under unbalanced voltage conditions